tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/购买指南/购买容器集群/容器服务安全组设置_intl_en.md

 > - If you configure this rule for container nodes, the services in the cluster can be accessed using different access methods.
 > - For more information on how to access a service in a cluster, please see "Service Access" in [Overview](https://intl.cloud.tencent.com/document/product/457/36832).

-### Default security group rules for self-deployed cluster Master
+### Default security group rules for master node in self-deployed cluster
-When a self-deployed cluster is created, the TKE default security group will be bound to the Master model by default to reduce the risk that the Master and Node cannot communicate normally and the Service cannot be accessed normally after the cluster is created.
-The default security group configuration rules are as follows:
+When you create a self-deployed cluster, the default TKE security group will be bound to the master node by default to reduce the risks where the master node cannot communicate with other nodes normally or Services cannot be accessed normally.
+The configuration rules of default security group are as detailed below:
->?The permission to create a security group is same as the permission configured in TKE **Service Authorization**.
-For more information, see [Description of Role Permissions Related to Service Authorization](https://intl.cloud.tencent.com/document/product/457/37808)
+>?The security group creation permission is inherited from the TKE service role.
+For more information, see [Description of Role Permissions Related to Service Authorization](https://intl.cloud.tencent.com/document/product/457/37808).
+>
 #### Inbound rules
 <table>
 <thead>